Climate change

 Green Climate Fund

-The GCF, a critical element of the delivery on the Paris Agreement, is the world’s largest climate fund, mandated to support developing countries raise and realise the ambition of their Nationally Determined Contributions (NDC) towards low-emissions, climate-resilient pathways.
+GCF is the world’s largest climate fund, mandated to support developing countries raise and realise the ambition of their Nationally Determined Contributions (NDC) towards low-emissions, climate-resilient pathways1 .

-As a partner of the GCF, through Macquarie entity Macquarie Alternative Assets Management Limited (MAAML), we are able to propose climate projects with potential to access the Fund’s financial reserves.
+As a partner of GCF, through Macquarie entity Macquarie Alternative Assets Management Limited (MAAML), we are able to propose climate projects with potential to access the Fund’s financial reserves2 .

-Macquarie is managing a new blended finance platform with the GCF, to drive the adoption of electric vehicles (EVs) across India.
+Macquarie has developed a new blended finance platform with GCF, to drive the adoption of electric vehicles (EVs) across India.
+The platform was officially launched in April 2024 and will be known as “Vertelo”.

-Transportation contributes 13 per cent of India’s total CO2 emissions, the third-highest emitting sector, with emissions forecast to increase.1 This program aims to reduce the country’s CO2 emissions and improve urban air quality.
+Transportation contributes 13 per cent of India’s total CO2 emissions, the third-highest emitting sector, with emissions forecast to increase.3 This program aims to reduce the country’s CO2 emissions and improve urban air quality.

-The financing platform aims to deliver $US1.5 billion to the e-mobility sector over it's 10-year implementation period and is expected to deliver a lifetime reduction of ~9.5 MtCO2e of greenhouse gas emissions.2
+The platform aims to deliver $US1.5 billion to the e-mobility sector over the proposed investment term of 10 years and is expected to deliver a potential lifetime reduction of ~9.5 MtCO2e of greenhouse gas emissions.4

-The GCF has approved a commitment for $US200 million of junior equity to establish a first-of-its-kind EV focused leasing and financing company in India.
+GCF has approved a commitment for up to $US200 million of junior equity to establish the first-of-its-kind EV focused leasing and financing company in India.

 GCF in India: Accelerating the transition to electric vehicles